finos/open-source-readiness/docs/bok/Risks/Data-Leakage-Risk.md

 > The regulation applies if the data controller (an organisation that collects data from EU residents), or processor (an organisation that processes data on behalf of a data controller like cloud service providers), or the data subject (person) is based in the EU.
 Under certain circumstances,[3] the regulation also applies to organisations based outside the EU if they collect or process personal data of individuals located inside the EU.
 The regulation does not apply to the processing of data by a person for a "purely personal or household activity and thus with no connection to a professional or commercial activity." - [GDPR, _Wikipedia_](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)

 **Example: ** During the pandemic in 2020, many banks started using [Zoom](https://zoom.us) for video conferencing, but this [ran afoul of the GDPR regulations (German language)](https://datenschutz-hamburg.de/pressemitteilungen/2021/08/2021-08-16-senatskanzlei-zoom).
 More recent versions of the software [aim to remedy this](https://explore.zoom.us/en/gdpr/).

+#### PCI DSS

+The [Payment Card Industry Data Security Standard (PCI DSS)](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard) is a set of security requirements designed to protect cardholder data and ensure the secure processing, storage, and transmission of payment card information.
+Established by major credit card companies, the standard applies to all entities involved in payment card processing, including merchants, processors, and service providers.
+Compliance with PCI DSS helps minimize the risk of data breaches and safeguard sensitive payment card information from theft and fraud.

 ## Risk Management Activities